Wahidullah-Mudaser/pashtoCharacterDataset/README.md

 # Introduction

-In this work, we introduced a Pashto character dataset of handwritten scanned images, and we have made the database freely accessible for use in science, research as well as for application of Pashto Optical Character Recognition (OCR) systems.
+This work involves a Pashto character data-set of scanned handwritten images.
+This data may be freely accessed for use in scientific research.

+This study is a part of the "something something conference of 2020".